qoocku/mustache.erl/README.md

 Installation
 ------------

-To compile the code, navigate to the Mustache.erl project root and issue:
+To compile the code and the standalone tool, navigate to the mustache.erl project root and issue:

     make

-This will produce a `mustache.beam` file in the `ebin` directory that must be included in the code path of projects that need it.
+This will produce a `*.beam` files in the `ebin` directory that must be included in the code path of projects that need it.